-Inconsistent merge behaviour in configuration sync There were some cases, where a validation error occured during configuration synchronization.
+Resolved Issue Issue ID • CVE-2019-12735 Inconsistent merge behaviour in configuration sync PAM- 9655 There were some cases, where a validation error occured during configuration synchronization.
 This has been fixed, and now System Backup is synchronized under Management, too.
-PAM- 9655 Changing cluster roles may make the product tainted PAM- 9375 When changing certain cluster roles, the firmware became tainted.
+Changing cluster roles may make the product tainted PAM- When changing certain cluster roles, the firmware became tainted.
 This affected the upgrade process when the definition of a role changed between two releases, resulting in tainted firmware.
 Now this has been fixed.
-PAM- Report generation can produce duplicate reports Report generation can produce duplicate reports If generating a report took more than 30 minutes, it was restarted, causing it to run twice and generate a duplicate report.
+9375 Report generation can produce duplicate reports PAM- If generating a report took more than 30 minutes, it was restarted, causing it to run twice and generate a duplicate report.
 This has been corrected, now report generation jobs cannot overlap to prevent processing them twice.
-PAM- 5477 If generating a report took more than 30 minutes, it was restarted, causing it to run twice and generate a duplicate report.
-This has been corrected, now report

-Resolved Issue Issue ID Disk fill-up prevention should always deny incoming connections when limit is reached PAM- 10039
+5477 The default number of indexer workers was 16 on a newly installed SPS.
+PAM- The default number of indexer workers was 16 on a newly installed SPS.
+This has been modified, and now the number of CPU cores of the machine is taken into account when deciding the default number of indexer workers.
+3739 Disk fill-up prevention should always deny incoming connections when limit is reached PAM- 10039 Disk fill-up prevention has not denied incoming connections in the following case: IP forwarding was enabled for the NIC where the connection was coming from